melvinkcx/fastapi-events/README.md

 # fastapi-events

-Event dispatching library for FastAPI, and Starlette.
+An event dispatching/handling library for FastAPI, and Starlette.

 Features:

-* straightforward API to emit events in controllers
+* straightforward and simple API to emit events anywhere in your code
-* handling of events will be done after responses are sent (doesn't affect response time)
+* handling of events will be done after responses are returned (doesn't affect response time)
-* built-in and customizable event handlers; accept multiple handlers
+* powerful built-in event handlers to enable customizations
+* async functions are first-class citizen

 ## Installation